 When it comes to PC gaming, you should try to avoid following the crowd.
 Although, while it does help if the lobbies of multiplayer games like Fortnite and PUBG are populated, these games are so big you'll always get a game.

 For some time now, Epic Games’s battle royale effort has been a bigger beast than PlayerUnknown’s Battlegrounds, winning the fight when it comes to the Fortnite vs PUBG player count.
-Fortnite now has 45 million players and over 3 million concurrent users, with the PUBG player count hot on its heels, despite the game losing players in January 2018.
-Where PUBG has historically led is in revenue: PUBG made $700 million in 2017.
-That said, Fortnite surpassed PUBG's monthly revenue for the first time in March 2018.
+Fortnite has at least 40 million players a month and over 3 million concurrent users.
+Meanwhile, PUBG's player count has halved since January 2018.

-That said, do not let player count or company revenue affect your decision of which battle royale game to play.
+You shouldn't let player count or company revenue affect your decision of which battle royale game to play, however.
 You will have a great experience with either and should have no trouble finding plenty of rivals to mercilessly murder.